 a) The Company, through the Board, renewed the management agreement with P & O Management Services, Phils.
 Inc. (POMS) for a period of five years from September 1, 2015 until August 31, 2020.
 Forty percent (40%) of the outstanding capital stock of POMS is owned by DPWorld Australia (POAL) Pty.
-Ltd. As of February 28, 2017, DPWorld Australia (POAL) Pty.
+Ltd. As of February 28, 2018, DPWorld Australia (POAL) Pty.
 Ltd. owns 17.32% of the total outstanding capital stock of ATI.
 In addition, ATI Holdings, Inc. (majority-owned by DPWorld Australia (POAL) Pty.
-Ltd.) owns 14.57% (as of February 28, 2017) of the outstanding capital stock of ATI.
+Ltd.) owns 14.57% (as of February 28, 2018) of the outstanding capital stock of ATI.
 (Please refer to Note 1 of the Audited Consolidated Financial Statements).

-The Company avails of leases Mar-Bay Homes, Inc. where Mr. Eusebio H. Tanco is Chairman, and Eujo Philippines, Inc. where Mr. E.H.
+The Company avails of leases Mar-Bay Homes, Inc. and Eujo Philippines, Inc. where Mr. E.H.
 Tanco is the President.
 Insurance services were also availed from Philippines First Insurance Co.
-(PhilPlans) where Atty.
-Monico Jacob is the Chairman.
-Also health care services with PhilCare where Mr. Eusebio H. Tanco and Atty.
-Monico Jacob are Directors.
+(PhilPlans) where Mr. Tanco is the Chairman.
+Also health care services with PhilCare where Atty.
+Monico Jacob is the Chairman and Mr. Eusebio H. Tanco is a director.